slackapi/deno-slack-builder/README.md

 The top level `mod.ts` file can be run as a Deno program.
 It takes up to 3 command line arguments:

-* `--source="/path/to/project/"` Defaults to the current working directory
+* `--source="relative/path/to/project"` Where the builder will look for relevant files.
+Defaults to the current working directory
-* `--output="/path/to/build/artifacts/"` Optional if `--manifest` is set.
+* `--output="relative/path/to/output/"` Where ouput files will be written.
+Optional if `--manifest` is set.
 Will print to stdout out if omitted
 * `--manifest` Will only generate the manifest.json file

 ```